HarshalJagdale1747/Brain_Tumor_Detection_using_MRI_Images-Image_Processing_and_CNN/README.md

 ---

-# PART 2 — Brain Tumor Detection using CNN and Deep Learning
+# Technique  2 — Brain Tumor Detection using CNN and Deep Learning

 ## Objective